In this guide:

 NPS, the best way to measure loyalty 🤝🏻

 A common question people ask on CSAT surveys is “Would you recommend us to others?”
-But the respondents to this are often misleading.
+But the responses to this are often misleading.
 Respondents often say yes casually, but in practice, they prefer a competing brand.

 If you only have CSAT data to work with, you may not notice a looming threat.
 Some customers are happy with individual interactions and products, but there’s still a cumulative dissatisfaction there.
 When they cancel, you have no idea what happened.